JonathanScialpi/tradelens-subscription-server/README.md

 export default router;
 ```
+8. Install IBM Cloudant dependencies from the root directory:
+`npm i @ibm-cloud/cloudant`
+`npm i ibm-cloud-sdk-core`
-8. Rebuild your server and run it:
+9. Rebuild your server and run it:
 `npx tsc`
 `node dist/app.js`
-9. Test your new cloudant endpoint with the postman collection:
+10. Test your new cloudant endpoint with the postman collection:
 [Local - Send Event](./postman_collection)
-10. After running the Send Event POST request your Cloudant Database Dashboard should show an entry similar to:
+11. After running the Send Event POST request your Cloudant Database Dashboard should show an entry similar to:
 ![Cloudant DB Entry](./cloudantEvent.png)

 ## Step 5 - Dockerize Your Application and Push to ICR